MRPT/mrpt/apps/graphslam-engine/README.txt

 	application launch.
 The following parameters can also be provided via the command line:
 	+ ground-truth: Ground truth can be plotted in the visualization window if a valid ground-truth file is provided and visualize_ground_truth is set to true in the .ini file

-	  Note: If given rawlog has been generated using the GridMapNavSimul MRPT tool, the ground truth is automatically fetched since its path is known (${rawlog_path}.GT.txt)
 	+ Node/Edge registration decider classes to be used.
 If not specified the default CFixedIntervalsNRD, CICPGoodnessERD are used.